gabriel4649/JMdictDB/README.txt

    wish, which contains non-english glosses in addition to the english ones.)

-2. cd to the ./perl subdirectory and run the load_jmdict.pl script to create a Postgresql load file.
+2. cd to the ./perl subdirectory and run the jmparse.pl script to create an intermediate file.
 The example below assumes you unpacked the JMdict.gz file to ./JMdict.

-        ./load_jmdict.pl -o ../jmdict.dmp ../JMdict
+        ./jmparse.pl -o ../jmdict.pgx ../JMdict

-   Run load_jmdict.pl with the -h option for usage info. load_jmdict.pl will write the load file as specified by the -o option.
-It also processes comments in the jmdict file to get info about deleted entries, and and will record any unparsable comments to the file "skipped_comments.txt".
+   Run jmparse.pl with the -h option for usage info. jmparse.pl will write the intemediate file as specified by the -o option.
+It also processes comments in the jmdict file to get info about deleted entries, and and will record any unparsable comments to the file "skipped_comments.txt". jmparse.pl does not do any database access.

+3. Run the jmload.pl command to convert the the intermediate file produced by jmparse.pl to a Postgresql loadable dump file, by replacing the relative entr.id numbers in the former, with that actual entr.id numbers appropriate to the database the data will be loaded into.

+	./jmload.pl -i 1 -o ../jmdict.dmp ../jmdict.pgx

 3. cd to ./pg/ and do the following.
-The second command assumes as above that the jmdict load file created by load_jmdict.pl is ../jmdct.dmp.
+The second command assumes as above that the jmdict load file created by jmload.pl is ../jmdct.dmp.

 	psql -U postgres -f reload.sql
 	psql -U postgres -d jmdict <../jmdict.dmp